panoptic-labs/docs/docs/developers/V1.0/contract.PanopticPool.md

 Liquidates a distressed account.
 Will burn all positions and issue a bonus to the liquidator.

-*Will revert if liquidated account is solvent at the TWAP tick or if TWAP tick is too far away from the current tick.*
+*Will revert if liquidated account is solvent at one of the oracle ticks or if TWAP tick is too far away from the current tick.*

 ```solidity